By Rick Steves

 When it comes to medication, expect some differences between the way things are done in Europe and at home.
 Certain drugs that you need a prescription for in the US are available over the counter in Europe.
 Some drugs go by different names.
 And some European medications can be stronger than their counterparts in the US, so follow directions and dosages carefully.
 Also, topical remedies are common in Europe; if you're suffering from body aches and pains, or any swelling, don't be surprised if a pharmacist prescribes a cream to apply to the problem area.
 If you need to fill a prescription — even one from home — a pharmacy can generally take care of it promptly.
 If a pharmacist can't help you, he or she will send you to a doctor or a health clinic.

-A trip to a clinic is actually an interesting travel experience.
-Every year I end up in a European clinic for one reason or another, and every time I’m impressed by its efficiency and effectiveness.
+A trip to a foreign clinic is actually an interesting travel experience.
+Every few years I end up in a European clinic for one reason or another, and every time I'm impressed by its efficiency and effectiveness.

 A clinic is useful if you need to be checked for a non-emergency medical issue, get some tests done, or if your problem is beyond a pharmacist's scope.
 Clinics in Europe operate just like those in the US: You'll sign in with the receptionist, answer a few questions, then take a seat and wait for a nurse or doctor.

 A trip to a clinic may be free or a small fee.
 Expect to pay this fee up front, whether you're covered through your health insurance company or a special travel policy.
 Make sure you get a copy of the bill so you can file a claim when you return home.